ELBAR-Nour/ELBAR-Nour/README.md

 ---

 ✨ **About Me**
-I am a student engineer in Intelligent Systems and Data at the National School of Computer Science, looking for new opportunities to apply my skills and expand my knowledge.
+- I am a student in AI & Data science, looking for new opportunities to apply my skills and expand my knowledge.

-Software wizard 🧙‍♂️, Potterhead ⚡, coffee-powered coding marathoner ☕💻, always on a quest for new spells… I mean, skills.
+- Potterhead ⚡, always on a quest for new spells… I mean, skills.

-🪄 **Fun Facts / Random Spells**
-- Can debug your code faster than a Firebolt ⚡
-- Convinced my keyboard has a mind of its own sometimes 🧹
-- Believe in “Wingardium Leviosa” for lifting spirits and bugs
 - My GitHub contributions are like a Marauder’s Map: messy but magical

 ---